gqfiddler/stylometer/README.md

 - first add the desired txt file to the modules/comparison/texts directory.
 - then either call the appropriate functions from modules/dataGenerator.py, or just use the commented-out function calls in newData.py.

-# about the texts
+# the texts
-Unfortunately, for copyright reasons, only a few of the works used to generate the comparison text data have been included in the modules/comparison/texts directory.
+The texts used to generate the comparison data are drawn from a broad range of well-known authors (Neil Gaiman, Zadie Smith, Joan Didion, etc.).
+Unfortunately, for copyright reasons, only a few of these works are included in this repository (they're in the modules/comparison/texts directory).
 The Bibliography.txt file under modules/comparison/texts lists which works were used for which authors.
     If you want to add data, using the "addAuthor" function in modules/dataGenerator.py will process metrics for a new text and add them as a new row in the specified .csv file(s).
 If you want to use "genTable" to process multiple texts at once, be sure you pass in a new filename; if the name matches an existing .csv file, it will replace that file.

 # license